ryan-mcclue/ryan-mcclue/src/behavioural.md

      It took some careful listening on my part to understand he felt like it wasn’t the best use of his time given the workload he was juggling.
 I made sure to acknowledge his concern.
  - Team Motivation:
-   * swim with clothes off members struggling to swim
+   * swim with clothes off members struggling to swim I motivated them by breaking the task into manageable steps and offering encouragement.
+This experience taught me the value of empathy and positive reinforcement in team settings.
  - Team Perceptions of You:
    * proactive university group assignments creating git and project scaffold collaborative asking for advice in areas unfamilar with like machine learning